spookyskeletonz/adventofcode/README.md

-# adventofcode2019
+# adventofcode
-my solutions to the Advent of Code 2019 problems
+my solutions to the Advent of Code problems

+Years: 2019,2020